Traditional Boxing Wraps

 Boxing hand wraps protect your hands, wrists, and even your gloves.
-Using wraps whenever you use gloves will keep your gloves smelling fresher.
-Most importantly, wraps serve as added padding for your knuckles and added stability for your wrists.
-Beginners should always use hand wraps and gloves when they are hitting a heavy bag.
+Using wraps whenever you use boxing gloves will keep your gloves smelling fresher.
+Most importantly, hand wraps serve as added padding for your knuckles and added stability for your wrists.
+Beginner boxers should always use hand wraps and boxing gloves when they are hitting a punching bag.

 Should I Wrap My Hands For Boxing?

 Yes, you should wrap your hands for boxing.
-Boxing hand wraps protect the wrists and knuckles from the impact of hitting the bag and increase the lifetime of your gloves.
+Wrapping hands for boxing will protect the wrists and knuckles from the impact of hitting the heavy bag and increase the lifetime of your gloves.

 What Does Wrapping Your Hands Do For Boxing?